sanukag/ai-maintenance-assistant/docs/application-api.md

   -d '{"question":"How do I isolate the pump?","max_sources":5}'
 ```

-Add `document_id` to restrict the evidence to one stored document.
+Add the same document or metadata criteria to restrict the evidence.
 The API
 embeds the question, hybrid-ranks local child chunks, deduplicates shared parents and
 labels up to `max_sources` contexts `S1`, `S2` and so on.
 The configured answer
 model may use only those contexts.
 A successful response has this shape: